Gukkon/Beauty-Treatment-Filter-system/README.md

 I also wanted to implement an add to cart section, so that the user can select multiple treatments and will then be added to a cart that will hold the selected treatments and tot up a running total for the user to then accept and allow the selected treatments to be paid for and booked.
 However my knowledge of Js isn't there yet to succeed in making this.

-Also I would add the correct images that correspond to the treatment selected instead of using one generic image to represent them all.
+Also I would add the correct images that correspond to the treatment selected instead of using one generic image to represent them all, plus sort out the content inside each div so that all buttons and paragraphs link up nicely instead of all over the place.

 ---